-Colorado requires that all new teachers receive mentoring.
-The state's requirements for a nonprobationary license are more reasonable than those in many states; however, Colorado does not base advancement on specific evidence of teacher effectiveness.
-The state gives districts authority for how teachers are paid and has differential pay for teachers working in high-needs schools, but its other policies regarding teacher compensation need improvement.
-Colorado does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in shortage subject areas or performance pay.
+New York requires that all new teachers receive mentoring, but the state's requirements for permanent licenses are burdensome and have not been shown to advance teacher effectiveness.
+New York does give districts authority for how teachers are paid, and the state supports differential pay for teachers working in high-needs schools and shortage subject areas; however, the state's other policies regarding teacher compensation need improvement.
+New York does not support retention bonuses, compensation for relevant prior work experience or performance pay.
 In addition, the state provides only a defined benefit pension plan for teachers.
-While Colorado offers teachers leaving the system more flexibility than most states, its pension policies are not fair to all teachers.
+New York's pension polices are not portable, flexible or fair to all workers.
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.

-Area 3: B
+Area 3: D